gianlucabencomo/Variational-Autoencoders/README.md

 # Examples with the MMD-VAE

-To train and visualize the classical VAE, you can use:
+To train and visualize the MMD-VAE, you can use:
 ```
 python main.py --verbose --plot --mode mmd
 ```